Vendor Management & Due Diligence Requests

 Online Data Exchange, LLC (OLDE) operates the e-OSCAR System for consumer reporting agencies (“CRAs”) and credit providers/data furnishers (“Users”) to facilitate the resolution of disputes about the accuracy and completeness of consumer information.
 The e-OSCAR service is a regulatory-mandated service to enable CRAs and Data Furnishers to comply with Fair Credit Reporting Act requirements.

 The e-OSCAR team recognizes that many Users have strict vendor management protocols in place.
 Our team fully supports those efforts and has implemented a rigorous internal process for maintaining and providing appropriate documentation to Data Furnishers upon request.
 We will provide two core sets of information to Users upon formal receipt of the same.

 Due Diligence (Security) Package

-Unless contractually bound to do so, OLDE does not typically respond to proprietary questionnaires.
+Unless contractually bound to do so, OLDE does not respond to Data Furnisher provided questionnaires.
 We may consider completion of some questionnaires in unique situations, however, any effort to complete questionnaires by OLDE will be based upon our internal capacity alone.
 We do charge an hourly rate for the completion of any documentation outside of our standard Packages.

 In order to access and view our Vendor Management &/or Due Diligence (Security) documentation, you must be a registered user of the e-OSCAR Learning Management System.
 You may access the e-OSCAR LMS (HERE).
 Subsequent to your request for information, we will send an email indicating that the appropriate documentation has been made available to you within the e-OSCAR LMS.